urbanairship/android-samples/RichPushSample/README.rst

    DialogPreference to add the tags.

 CustomSlidingPaneLayout.java
-   Sliding pane layout that only allows sliding if the slide gesture originates from a gutter
+   Sliding pane layout that only allows sliding if the slide gesture originates from a gutter.

 CustomViewPager.java
-   A ViewPager that allows touch events to be enabled and disabled
+   A ViewPager that allows touch events to be enabled and disabled.

 InboxActivity.java
    * Displays the InboxFragment.